Today I'm going to show you how to take truly legendary Moon photos...

 Include one or several points of interest

 I'm always in favor of simple compositions.
-As a general rule, the fewer elements you include in the frame, the easier it will be for the spectator to understand the story and sensations the photo conveys.
+As a general rule, the fewer elements you include in the frame, the easier it will be for the viewer to understand the story and sensations the photo conveys.
 That's why I like to include only one subject.

 But that doesn't mean you can't include one or more subjects in your composition.
 Actually, it all depends on the location, the frame and how you want to tell the story.